kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Stemming

-Stemming trims word endings.
+Stemming trims word endings
-Words collapse to roots.
+Words collapse to roots
 Meaning approximates intent

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.